xlladdins/xll/docs/Excel4MacrosQ-Scopy.md

 to be FALSE, even if you enter wait\_logical as TRUE.
 This is because if wait\_logical is TRUE, Microsoft Excel waits for the keys to be processed in the other application before returning control to the macro.
-Microsoft Excel doesn\'t process keys while a macro is running.
+Microsoft Excel doesn't process keys while a macro is running.

 **Example**